High Blood Pressure (Hypertension)

 Evidence-based supplements with dosage guidance and cautions

-Magnesium helps relax blood vessels and regulate blood pressure by modulating calcium channels and improving endothelial function.
-Evidence is moderate-to-strong, with meta-analyses showing 300-500 mg daily can lower systolic BP by 2-5 mmHg.
-Avoid in those with kidney disease; may interact with certain antibiotics and diuretics.
+Magnesium helps relax blood vessel smooth muscle and supports proper nerve signaling in the cardiovascular system.
+Evidence is moderate, with meta-analyses showing 300-500 mg daily can lower systolic BP by 2-5 mmHg.
+Caution in kidney disease patients; may cause diarrhea at high doses.

-CoQ10 is an antioxidant that improves endothelial function and reduces oxidative stress in blood vessels.
-Evidence is moderate, with studies showing 100-200 mg daily may lower systolic BP by 11 mmHg and diastolic by 7 mmHg.
-Generally safe but may interact with blood thinners like warfarin.
+CoQ10 is an antioxidant that improves endothelial function and has been shown in some trials to lower systolic BP by 11-17 mmHg at doses of 100-200 mg daily.
+Evidence is moderate but promising.
+Generally well-tolerated; may interact with blood thinners like warfarin.

-Omega-3 fatty acids reduce arterial inflammation, improve vessel elasticity, and modestly lower blood pressure.
-Evidence is strong from multiple meta-analyses; typical dosage is 2-4 grams of combined EPA/DHA daily.
+Omega-3 fatty acids reduce arterial inflammation, improve vessel elasticity, and lower triglycerides.
+Strong evidence supports 2-4 grams of combined EPA/DHA daily for modest blood pressure reduction (2-5 mmHg systolic).
 May increase bleeding risk in those on anticoagulant medications.

 Related Health Topics